fmoledina/snapraid-btrfs-runner/README.md

 sync, scrub, fix, etc.).
 This script omits access to many underlying snapraid-btrfs options, given its intended use as an unattended automatic snapraid tool.

+## TODO
+* Fix cleanup task.
+Currently this script doesn't actually doing any snapshot cleanup even if configured to do so.

 ## Changelog
 ### Unreleased master
 * Initial commit based on snapraid-runner commit 68a03ce